 What are basal and squamous cell skin cancers?

 The skin is the largest organ in your body.
-It does many different things, such as:
+It has many different functions, such as:

-- Covering the internal organs and helps protect them from injury
+- Covering the internal organs and helping protect them from injury

 - Serving as a barrier to germs such as bacteria

 - Preventing the loss of too much water and other fluids

 - Helping control body temperature